 Our journey to become the most prepared town in Washington state will only be successful with widespread citizen involvement and leadership.
 Please take a quick look through the list of Bainbridge Prepares teams below; we’d love to have you!
 Be sure to sign up for our email newsletter to stay up to date on everything related to preparedness on the island.

-Should you be interested in learning more and volunteering with one of the citizen-led teams, please directly contact the team leadership as noted below the organizational chart:
+Should you be interested in learning more and volunteering with one of the citizen-led teams, please directly contact the team leadership as noted below the organizational chart (click to enlarge):

 Map Your Neighborhood (MYN): this BIFD-led team engages with residents to conduct MYN parties in private homes where neighbors learn steps to take immediately following a disaster to secure their homes and protect their neighborhood.
-This team is led by Community Risk Reduction Coordinator Janine Courtemanche.
-The MYN Captains are organized by Dina Campeau.
+The MYN program is organized by Loren Bast and Anne Lesage.

 Community Outreach: This team is focused on outbound communication with citizens across all aspects of the island via web, social, events, training, and more.
-Operating from a place of love – not fear – this team moves citizens through the stages of awareness towards action.
-Team led by Loren Bast (tech startup and media veteran from the Seattle Times) and Jan Carey (retired Department of Justice, Homeland Security, FEMA), with Allen Elliott (Information Technology, WFR), Stephanie Bell (social media guru), and Susannah Arntson (event organizer, graphic design).
+Operating from a place of love—not fear—this team moves citizens through the stages of awareness towards action.
+Team led by Loren Bast (tech startup and media veteran from The Seattle Times) and Jan Carey (retired Department of Justice, Homeland Security, FEMA), with Allen Elliott (Information Technology, BIEMR), Stephanie Bell (social media guru), and Susannah Arntson (event organizer, graphic design).
 Jason Zimmerman from our training partner Empact Northwest is also involved, and Rob Dalton (Executive Creative Director) advises this team.

 From within this team, our Training Czar Captain Benjamin Berg (Active Duty Coast Guard Contingency Planner) is working through the training options available across all our teams, and Leslie Marshall (RN, PhD, professor emerita) is focused on building up the Ready Congregations group.

 Hubs (shelter system): Hubs provide the following limited services for a limited duration after a wide-scale disaster: information, shelter, food/water, medical care, and psychological care.
 Hubs have a formal relationship with COBI and are staffed by Bainbridge Prepares volunteers.
-Led by Dan Bacon (retired Navy) and Christina Aitchison (WFR), the team includes: Russ Berg (entrepreneur, CERT, WFR), Maradel Gale (CERT, Sustainable Bainbridge), Andrea Chymiy (family medicine physician with extensive urgent care and public health experience and a great blogger), and Tyler Heinemann (Ham operator, WFR).
+Led by Dan Bacon (retired Navy) and Christina Aitchison (CERT, BIEMR), the team includes Russ Berg (entrepreneur, CERT, BIEMR), Maradel Gale (CERT, Sustainable Bainbridge), Andrea Chymiy (family medicine physician with extensive urgent care and public health experience and a great blogger), Jack Metz, and Tyler Heinemann (Ham operator, BIEMR).

 Psychological First Aid: This team leads trainings for citizens that show how we can ALL lend important emotional support to friends and neighbors in times of crisis.
 Led by Britt Gonsoulin (MD, MPH) and Mary O’Leary (PhD, LCP).